Table of contents

 This Oaxacan restaurant came recommended by my Spanish teacher, and the food did not disappoint.
-Restaurante Doña Vero has a fridge of craft beers, Day of the Dead decor and Oaxacan cuisine you can try to your stomach’s delight.
+I was able to eat gluten-free at this restaurant.

 My favorite vendor of all, though, is La Otilia, which is certified as “the first 100% gluten-free premises in Mexico.”
 This is where I had a tasty gluten-free beer, from a brand that I previously had never tried before!
 La Otilia also has desserts and snacks.

 Bring on the tacos — this is why I came!

 This fun and full-of-personality eatery in Roma is fun to go to with friends.
 La Chicha has a big drink menu, and a big food menu that makes note of vegetarian options.
 I ate the tacos de cochinita pibil, a dish I had learned to like in Merida for being gluten-free.
 Cochinita pibil is a Yucatan dish made of slow-roasted pork in spices and juices, put into tacos.
 It is delicious.

 I had heard about Taqueria Orinoco via some referrals, and it was great.
 I took Dan here as a surprise, and we ate our fill of tacos al pastor, along with a giant hibiscus drink.
 Taquería Orinoco is popular with expats and travelers, but it doesn’t take away from its authenticity as a proper taqueria.
 They take credit cards!